DevDuki/FullstackOpen/README.md

 - An exercise directory, where you can see my approach at acomplishing each exercise of the course.

-If you are currently doing this course as well, and somehow found this repository, by googling for the solution of an exercise which you were stucked in for a while, then I hope this repo will be able help u get further :)
+If you are currently doing this course as well, and somehow found this repository by googling for the solution of an exercise which you were stucked in for a while, then I hope this repo will be able help u get further :)